mmoult/scene-builder/examples/scene-lang.md

 ### Strip

 A `strip` (short for [Triangle strip](https://en.wikipedia.org/wiki/Triangle_strip)) is a sequence of *at least* three 3-dimensional vertices.
-For example, the simplest `strip` is a triangle:
+For example, the simplest is a triangle:

 ```
-strip
+strip:
 - [0, 1, 2]
 - [3, 4, 5]
 - [6, 7, 8]